 The following safeguarding measures are in place.

 Cause for Concern

-All lateness and absences are recorded by the class teachers and the Admissions Officer.
+All lateness and absences are recorded by the class teachers and the office staff.
 Reasons will be sought for all absence or lateness.
 Attendance is monitored through these systems and referrals to the Designated Child Protection Officers can be made.
 Parents and carers will always be informed of concerns around attendance at the earliest point.
-If attendance concerns continue, the school may refer to the Education Welfare Service.
+If attendance concerns continue, the school may refer to the Education and Inclusion Service.

 Absence During Term Time

 We would encourage parents and carers not to take their children out of school during term time.
 Every day of your child’s education counts.
 If holidays during term time are necessary, then a request must be put in writing to the Headteacher.
 Holidays will only be authorised in extenuating circumstance In some cases, parents and carers will be asked to discuss the reasons for extended school holidays.